MassDotMoney/nested-ledger-plugin/README.md

 Follow the steps displayed on the ledger.

+Once installed you should be able to open the ethereum app and land on the "Application is ready" screen.

 Now run

 `make clean BOLOS_SDK=$NANOS_SDK && make load -j DEBUG=1 BOLOS_SDK=$NANOS_SDK` to load the plugin.